 In addition, because we are uniquely co-located within the Colleges of Public Health and Health Professions and Medicine and within an academic health center, we have tremendous opportunities for broad interdisciplinary collaborations, which creates a training environment in which our students thrive.
 We are proud to be educating the next generation of leaders in public health and health professions.
-We hope you will enjoy exploring our web site and learning more about the wonderful work happening in our department and across the University.
+We hope you will enjoy exploring our web site and learning more about the wonderful work within our department and across the University.

-Peihua Qiu, PhD
+Stephen E. Kimmel, MD, MSCE

-Acting Chair, Department of Epidemiology
+Chair, Department of Epidemiology

 https://epidemiology.phhp.ufl.edu/about/chair/